Pippapips/ZenECS/Packages/com.zenecs.core/Samples~/06-MultiWorld/README.md

    Each world maintains its own entities, components, and systems, running independently.

 4. **World lookup**
-   Access all worlds via `Kernel.GetAllWorld()` and query by name or tags.
+   Access all worlds via `Kernel.GetAllWorlds()` and query by name or tags.

 ---